 What makes this child’s room decor special?
 Look up!

-This adorable and super-cheerfully decorated little girl’s room has great color, many things a child would love, and a fanciful attitude many Moms would go for.
+This adorable and super-cheerful child’s room décor designed for a little girl’s room has great color, many things a she would love, and a fanciful attitude many Moms would go for.
 I certainly would.

 So naturally, I took a closer look to see how it went together and realized that it is both amazingly simple and inexpensively done child’s room décor.
 The shell of the room is white; ceiling, walls, window trim and even the painted floor.
 High octane color is added through the use of bed, floor and wall textiles, a variety of mobiles, and a knockout Asian-style umbrella.
 Small, brightly colored area rugs tie the floor and ceiling together.

 When I hear Moms discussing children’s rooms, the focus is most often on wall color – the opposite of this approach.
 The next impulse is to search for theme bedding – something also skipped here.
 The bed quilt is just generic patchwork mixed with fun sheets.